harlley/mekane-share/README.md

 **Version: 0.0.1-alpha (In Development)**

-This project is an experimental learning initiative to explore AI-assisted software development using professional practices and standards.
-I'm using this project to learn how to develop software with the assistance of AI agents while maintaining professional development workflows, code quality, and project management.
+This project is an experimental learning initiative to explore AI-driven software development using professional practices and standards.
+I'm using this project to learn how to develop software with AI-driven approaches while maintaining professional development workflows, code quality, and project management.

 ## Project Overview